 Baytown Bitter at 4% abv is named after the 18th century locals’ name for Robin Hoods Bay.
 Smuggler’s Haul is a 6% strong bitter with Squire’s Connivance a 5% Porter.
-Press Gang’s Arrival is a 3.8% pale ale, Revenue’s Revenge is a 4.2% premium lager and feminine wiles are celebrated with Petticoat’s Deceit a 4% premium cider.
-Whitby Heritage is a 4.4% ruby ale which celebrates Whitby characters captured on camera by Frank Sutcliffe in the 19th century.
+Press Gang’s Arrival is a 4.2% pale ale, Revenue’s Revenge is a 4.2% premium lager and feminine wiles are celebrated with Petticoat’s Deceit a 4% premium cider.

 Paul says: “The walk offers a rare chance to hear true life tales of Robin Hood’s Bay’s smuggling past.
 Add in smuggler’s tunnels, hidden chambers and secret doorways and the visitor will be in for an historical treat.”